vinhta1/Obsidian-Repository/SCCoM/Jukebox.md

 ## Emotional
 - [Piotr Musiał - Streets of New London](https://youtu.be/D-QoQjV0uLI?si=BWczyr7tiaweQyjo)
-	- Codename: Heavy Hearted, for the Case: The Weight of Our Hearts
+	- Codename: Heavy Hearted, for the Case: The Weight of Our Hearts.
+Dark, orchestral, a grim purpose, a hard choice.
 ## Investigation
 - [Zamilska - Duel 35 Chamber Orchestra](https://youtu.be/6Z5_LUZvnLg?si=8l5yEUC6xNBwBvjV)
 	- An orchestral version of Duel 35, probably good for when hunting clues surrounding \[REDACTED].
 Thriller, sinister, espionage vibes.
 - [Trent Reznor - OWL HUNTS RAT](https://youtu.be/vvSFlAsK9vs?si=rhuemc4bcbntwQ4Y)
 	- Technothriller with a saxophone.
+Works great as fight music.
 - [Nine Inch Nails - Run Like Hell](https://youtu.be/_-BLflnCUv8?si=RrMUgBBW3XAAsSgH)
 	- Sounds claustrophobic.
 Noir that leads into a chase, ramps into breakbeat.
 - [The Orchestra of Mirrored Reflections - Leaving Big Sigh of City Behind](https://youtu.be/nlySgr_b-mQ?si=dCbQK9G4u9H7bQYR)
 	- Gritty, classic noir jazz.
 - [Coconuts - Silver Lights](https://youtu.be/F43446x_nYQ?si=cwdaI-S7zO1ja5xP)
 	- Gritty, you saw something you shouldn't have.
 Something no one should have.
 Gruesome, terrifying.
-Do you understand?
 - [Old Future Fox Gang - Guided Meditation](https://youtu.be/UanV1ifs6tk?si=65kmekwuFLxoOE3q)
 	- Hip hop, scoping out a crime scene.
 Just another day.